Frad27/CyclisticCaseStudy/README.md

    ![image](https://github.com/Frad27/CyclisticCaseStudy/assets/157365791/5a3739aa-2a83-4200-9033-bc6c388dfc11)

-Now that we have successfully cleaned and prepared the data for analysis, the SQL query responsible for the data cleaning process can be found here: [Link to SQL Query for Data Cleaning].
+Now that we have successfully cleaned and prepared the data for analysis, the SQL query responsible for the data cleaning process can be found here: [Data Cleaning](https://github.com/Frad27/CyclisticCaseStudy/blob/93b3128db529418dc7e7d5512a346986e0acc6df/DataCleaning.sql).

 ## PHASE 4: ANALYZE